Abhi8358/StopeWatch/README.md

-Simple Stope watch implementation with coroutine and flow.
+Simple StopWatch implementation with coroutine and flow.